ChristianVDB/ChristianVDB/README.md

 I'm a **hard-working and dedicated student** with a deep passion for technology, programming, and self-improvement.
 I’m always eager to learn - not just in the IT field, but also in areas like **mental health** and **environmental management**.

 Whether I’m working on code, leading a group, or diving into new knowledge, I give it my all.
-I believe in using tech for good, and one of my long-term goals is to develop an app that will **revolutionize the mental health field**.
+I believe in using tech for good, and one of my long-term goals is to develop an app that will **revolutionise the mental health field**.

 ---